Dogzhou/aws-solutions-architect-associate-notes/README.md

 __RDS Read Replicas__ are __synced asynchronously__, so it can have __replication lag__.

 __Redshift automated snapshot retention period__ — 1 day to 35 days.

+Audit Logging feature is primarily used to get the information about the connection, queries, and user activities in __Redshift__ cluster.

 We can't use auto-scaling with __RDS__.
 To improve __performance__, we should look to __sharding__ instead.
 Starting from __June 20__, we __can use auto-scaling__ with RDS instances.